ThePoultryMan/ARRP-But-Different/docs/index.rst

 Is this compatible with resource packs?
 ---------------------------------------

-Yes, just like the original ARRP mod, this mod creates "fakes" resource packs that are the second to last in priority.
+Yes, just like the original ARRP mod, this mod creates "fake" resource packs that are the second to last in priority.
 This allows any other resource pack to override the resource packs created through this mod.